 With vertical load the load could fall during wake&shake, because the brake is not active and torque is not sufficient to hold the load.
-Don't use wake&shake with vertical load (hanging load).

-The thermal control in the motor is connected via the encoder cable to X1 and evaluated there.
-If lead lengths of more than 50m are planned, please consult our customer service.
+The thermal control in the motor is connected via the encoder cable to X1.
+If lead lengths of more than 50 m are planned, please consult our customer service.
 Frequency limit (sin, cos): 350 kHz